martigp/ee374marabu/notes.md

 - If a connected node sends any other message of a valid format prior to the hello message, you must send an "INVALID_HANDSHAKE" error message to the node and then close the connection with that node.
 (However, if the message is not properly formatted, just send an "INVALID_FORMAT" error).

 ----------------------------
-## Vultr
-Restarting the system to load the new kernel will     │ │ not be handled automatically, so you should consider  │ │ rebooting.